 What does a carbon rating agency actually rate?

 A carbon rating agency rates the quality and risk of individual voluntary carbon credits — not the standards that issue them, and not the registries that store them.
-The three largest agencies (BeZero, Sylvera, Calyx Global) have converged on the same 8-point AAA–D letter scale; Renoster uses a numeric, model-driven score.
+The three largest agencies (BeZero, Sylvera, Calyx Global) have converged on the same 8-point AAA–D letter scale.
 Each agency applies its own weighting across additionality, permanence, leakage, baseline, and co-benefits, which is why the same project routinely receives different scores from different raters.

 Why do different agencies often disagree on the same credit?